 Many people like myself are addicted to props.
-I get asked many times over facebook or whats app that where I find props from new borns and how I choose them.
-I consider prop shopping a hobby.
-My favourite places to find unique props include Baby Oye or First cry or Local markets, where ever and when ever I see something interesting I just pick it not just before shoot so, in that way I have ample stock to use it later.
+I get asked many times over facebook or whats app where I find props from newborns and how I choose them.
+I consider prop shopping for a hobby.
+My favorite places to find unique props include Baby Oye or First cry or Local markets, where ever and whenever I see something interesting I just pick it not just before shoot so, in that way I have ample stock to use it later.

 I love to use blankets and fabrics, usually which have texture patters and that should be soft to the touch.
-Don’t ever place new born baby on a blanket or fabric which is rough.
+Don’t ever place newborn baby on a blanket or fabric which is rough.
 Also always choose the blankets or fabrics that can be washed easily.
 Don’t forget to wash blankets and fabrics after each use.
 Try to choose textured blankets that compliment with baby skin.
-Some time it also can be Gander specific like blue for male babies and pink for female babies, this is just an example
+Sometimes it also can be Gander specific like blue for male babies and pink for female babies, this is just an example

-During the beanbag portion I always start photograph a newborn without a hat on first.
+During the beanbag portion, I always start photograph a newborn without a hat on first.
 Once I get the image then usually I place a cute hat or a sweet little headband (if it’s a girl) on their head.
-I use Faux Furs or plain soft blanket so that portrait don’t look too busy.
+I use Faux Furs or plain soft blanket so that portrait doesn’t look too busy.

 Important things to consider when shopping for props

 Make sure that there are no sharp edges or anything that could be dangerous to a newborn.
 NEVER place a newborn in anything made of glass.
 Make sure that the prop does not sit too high off the ground.
 Be cautious when buying antique items as many of these items may contain lead paint, which can be harmful to newborns.

 Important things to remember when posing newborns with props